Skip to main content

 Dietary problems

-"Whilst in extreme cases, you might find skin problems accompanying severe vitamin deficiency, this would only come about with an incredibly poor diet," explains Friedmann.
-"In reality, your diet is unlikely to be the cause, unless you have a low-grade allergy to something you are consuming."
+Friedmann says that in extreme cases, you might find skin problems accompanying severe vitamin deficiency, but this would only come about with an incredibly poor diet or absorption problems: "Your diet is unlikely to be the cause, unless you have a low-grade allergy to something you are consuming."

 In addition, whilst it may feel that being dehydrated could cause problems with dry skin, this is also unlikely.

-If you're not suffering from an allergy or specific skin disease, the best way to treat your dry skin and prevent further dryness is through regular moisturising.
+If you haven't got an allergy or specific skin disease, the best way to treat your dry skin and prevent further dryness is through regular moisturising.

 "Moisturisers are the first line of treatment," explains Alexandroff.
 "You can choose between creams, ointment or gel.
 The greasier it is, the more efficient it is.
 Whilst ointments may be too greasy for some people's taste, the benefit is that you don't need to apply as much, or as frequently."